sampuppala66/odfl-infra-replication/README.md

 # About

-This terraform configuration creates all the inner components of the NESTcc cloud.
+This terraform configuration creates all the infrastructure for ODFL on GCP.

 ## Terraform Design

 The Terraform scripts are a multi environment solution.
 The environments are:

 -   `dev`
--   `preprod`
 -   `prod`

 This solution will contain both static files and configurable files for each environment.